Tweaky1/Tweaky1.github.io/_posts/2024-11-13-state-of-valheim-server.md

 ---
 layout: post
-title: Installing Valheim Server and Running It as a systemd Service
+title: Installing Valheim Server and Running it as a systemd Service
 date: 2024-11-13 20:41:00 +-0000
 image: /assets/img/preview/valheim-preview.png
 description: Short tutorial to get a Valheim server up and running on linux and a reminder to myself of how my current Valheim server installation is setup.
-categories: [Reminders]
+categories: [Guide,Reminders]
 tags: [systemd,bash,games]
 ---